waynegramlich/Fab/Apex.md

 ## 1 <a name="introduction"></a>Introduction

-The Apex Base classes are:
+The Apex base classes are:
-* ApexLength:
-  This is sub-class of *float* and provides a way of specifying a length in different units (e.g. mm, cm, inch, ft, etc.) and an optional name.
 * ApexBoundBox:
   This is a wrapper class around the FreeCAD BoundBox class for specifying bounding boxes.
   It introduces some consistent attributes for accessing the faces, corners and edges of a bounding box.
 Alas, for technical reasons, this not a true sub-class of BoundBox.
+* ApexCheck:
+  This is some common code to check argument types for public functions.
+* ApexLength:
+  This is sub-class of *float* and provides a way of specifying a length in different units (e.g. mm, cm, inch, ft, etc.) and an optional name.
+* ApexMaterial:
+  This is a class that describes material properties.
 * ApexPoint:
   This is a wrapper class around the FreeCAD Vector class that adds an optional diameter and name for each 3D Vector point.
 For the same technical reasons, this is not a true